Products in Equivariant Homology

-where $g_G$ and $f_G$ are the Borel constructions of some equivariant maps $f:K\to M$ and $g:L\to M$. {Conversely, the homotopy pullback \eqref{square-upstairs} consisting of equivariant maps gives rise to the homotopy pullback \eqref{equivariant-square} by taking the Borel construction.
-(This can be shown by the five lemma.)} We freely switch between the two equivalent diagrams in this paper.
+where $g_G$ and $f_G$ are the Borel constructions of some equivariant maps $f:K\to M$ and $g:L\to M$.
+Conversely, the homotopy pullback \eqref{square-upstairs} consisting of equivariant maps gives rise to the homotopy commutative diagram \eqref{equivariant-square} by taking the Borel construction.
+We see that it is in fact a homotopy pullback by the five lemma.
+We freely switch between the two equivalent diagrams in this paper.